 This is your booklet-certificate.
-It is one of three documents that together describe the benefits covered by your Aetna plan.
+It is one of three documents that together describe the benefits covered by your Aetna plan for in-network and out-of-network coverage.

 This booklet-certificate will tell you about your covered benefits - what they are and how you get them.
 If you become insured, this booklet-certificate becomes your certificate of coverage under the group policy, and it takes the place of all certificates describing similar coverage that were previously sent to you.
 The second document is the schedule of benefits.
 It tells you how we share expenses for eligible health services and tells you about limits - like when your plan covers only a certain number of visits.